petervaro/python/README.md

 editor.

 That's why I have implemented a new syntax definition from scratch that is created especially for python 3.3 and above.
-I did this with a python structures, converters and buiuld scripts. *(I found editing `JSON` files with their ugly double escape characters or editing `XML`/`tmLanguage`s directly pretty annoying.)*
+I did this with pure python structures, some converters and build scripts. *(I found editing `JSON` files with their ugly double escape characters or editing `XML`/`tmLanguage`s directly could be pretty annoying on the long run.)*

 The end result is very flexible, dynamic, reuseable and easy to read and write (syntax highlighted regexes -- with comments and variables).
 It is also simple